ampolic/blockable/README.md

 ### Page

-A page is an HTML file.
-This means that every unique URL will lead to a unique page (assuming no redirects or frames).
+A page is simply a genetic term for an HTML file.
 How a page looks is determined by the __layout__ it uses.

 ### Layout